NewEagleRaptor/raptor-dbw-ros/README.md

 For more on New Eagle Raptor controllers see: https://store.neweagle.net/product/1793-196-1503-general-control-module-raptor/

+# Packages

+dbc - module for handling everything related to translating CAN messages to ROS dbw_pacifica_can - DBW CAN driver dbw_pacifica_joystick_demo - a demo that allows you to use a game controller to interact with the DBW ROS node dbw_pacifica_joystick_speed_demo - a demo that allows you to use a game controller to interact with the DBW ROS node dbw_pacifica_msgs - DBW ROS message definitions pacifica_dbw - the core DBW ROS node logic pdu pdu_msg - PDU ROS message definitions

 # Installing and building

 We are still working on releasing these packages into official ROS distros, so for now, you have to build them from a catkin workspace using these steps: